mndscp/snug-keyboard-layout/README.md

   y h / , .
 ```

 You could do the same thing on the left hand but I don't see any advantages there, common bigrams like `mb` and `bl` would become harder to type.
-I paid attention to minimizing awkward row jumps.
+I paid attention to minimizing awkward row jumps while working on Snug.
 In general with any layout you can usually move around keys within the same finger group.
 So if you re-arrange index keys to your liking or flip columns the important properties of the layout should stay the same because no letters change fingers.
 Keep row jumps in mind, though.

 ## History